TippsM/TippsM/README.md

 **` Computer Science Student/Software Developer Intern (FIU/Ryder Inc.)`**

-I'm an FIU Computer Science student aspiring to become a Software Engineer, trying to become the best version of myself one step at a time!
+I'm an FIU Computer Science student currently working @ Ryder Systems Inc. as a Software Developer Intern, aspiring to become a Software Engineer.
-I thrive on being authentic and being myself, I enjoy the process of learning.
+My goal is to become the best version of myself one step at a time, as I thrive on being authentic and being myself.
+I enjoy the process of learning.
 Everything in life is made to be difficult, but it's up to us to make life easier—work smarter not harder!
 All coding projects are made to learn, to get better, and are open to constructive criticism!

 ## 😎 Fun Facts
 - I like to bake (Cookies mostly..)
-- I enjoy going to the gym (I've lost over 70+ LBS)
+- I enjoy going to the gym (I've lost over 70+ lbs)
-- I like to play basketball (Mostly to shoot around)
+- I like to play basketball (Mostly to shoot around @ the gym)
 - I love pokemon!
 (As you can see from my profile pic :) )

 ### 🧰 Languages and Tools